ryan-berger/ryan-berger.github.io/content/posts/queens.md

 ## Going for Gold

-After proving to myself that this worked via manually inputting queens games, it was time to put it to the test: getting the world record on LinkedIn's Queens.
+After proving to myself that this worked via manually inputting Queens games, it was time to put it to the test: getting the world record on LinkedIn's Queens.
 SAT solvers are slow in the worst case, but it turns out that most problems aren't the worst case and Z3 solves this blazingly fast.

-It took some work to get a Firefox extension up and running with a small Python API to ferry the puzzle/solution to and from Z3 (wish I could say it in Z3-js), and I had it working.
+It took some work to get a Firefox extension up and running with a small Python API to ferry the puzzle/solution to and from Z3 (wish I could say it was using Z3-wasm, but I had many [issues](https://github.com/Z3Prover/z3/issues/7556)), and I had it working.

 And I'm proud to report, that it did it 🎉